Public-Cloud-Group/alpaca-operator-ansible/docs/QUICK_START.md

 2. **Configure SLA Variables**: Modify retention settings in the playbook
 3. **Set Up Vault**: Use Ansible Vault for secure credential storage
 4. **Create Custom Commands**: Extend the role with your specific backup requirements

-## Security Notes

-- Store sensitive credentials in Ansible Vault
-- Use HTTPS with valid certificates in production
-- Restrict file permissions on configuration files
-- Regularly update Ansible and the collection

 ## Support